Deprescribing: Discontinuing Medications near the End of Life

 A better outcome is achieved when patients and families are included in the decision-making process, which begins with empathic communication from the physician.
 Learning tools that help healthcare professionals talk more effectively to patients about terminal illness and goals of care can apply to deprescribing as well.
 We recommended these three articles:

 - SPIKES—A Six-Step Protocol for Delivering Bad News: Application to the Patient with Cancer

 - How to deliver bad news to patients: 9 tips to do it better

 Risk vs. Benefit

-“When a patient or family is really anxious about discontinuing medication, we have a risk-vs-benefit discussion,” says Heather Veeder, MD, a senior medical director at VITAS.
+“When a patient or family is really anxious about discontinuing medication, we have a risk-vs-benefit discussion,” says Heather Veeder, MD, a regional medical director at VITAS.
 “We ask, ‘What are the risks?
 What are the benefits?
 How does the medicine make the patient feel?
 Is it still needed?’
 Every patient is different.
-The bottom line is always, Is it a palliative intervention?”
+The bottom line is always, is it a palliative intervention?”

-The discussions of deprescribing are not reserved exclusively for patients and families.
-Hospice physicians consult with the patient’s other healthcare specialists who have been engaged in the active management of the patient’s health.
-Some medications that were previously deemed essential can now be withdrawn.
-The concept of deprescribing medications can be unfamiliar to many physicians.
-Still, most specialists understand that they are not experts in end-of-life care.
+Discussions about deprescribing are not reserved exclusively for patients and families.
+Hospice physicians consult with a patient’s primary care physician and other specialists who have been actively engaged in managing care.
+Some medications that were previously deemed essential can be withdrawn.
+And while the concept of deprescribing medications can be unfamiliar to many physicians, most specialists understand that they are not experts in end-of-life care.
 They often refer and defer to the judgment of the hospice physician.